kavigupta/Infsabot/README.md

 ## Robots

-Robots are placed initially at (0, size) and (size, 0), of opposing teams.
-They are given initial hitpoints of 10 and initial material of 5.
+Robots are placed initially at `(0, size)` and `(size, 0)`, of opposing teams.
+They are given some initial hit points and material.

 Each team's goal is to destroy all the robots of the other team, only being able to control the initial program of the first robot.

 ## The Robot Program

-The robot program is a Haskell program provided by a user which takes the current known state of the robot and outputs a robot action along with a representation of a disk.
+The robot program is a Haskell program provided by a user which takes the current known state of the robot and outputs a robot action along with a representation of the new disk.

 ## The Robot State